Rob Frost: Broadcasting and media

 Dr Frost wrote more than twenty theological and devotional books, including a handful of Christian novels and presented Frost on Sunday on Premier Radio for many years.

 He used his media presence to advance the cause of Release International, a charity which campaigns on behalf of persecuted Christians and of which he was Honorary President from 2004.

 Death and legacy

 Frost was diagnosed with skin cancer in June 2007 and began treatment.
-He was taken into hospital on 7 November 2007, as his condition worsened and shortly later died from liver failure as a result of a secondary melanoma.
+He was taken into hospital on 7 November 2007, as his condition worsened and shortly later died from liver failure as a result of a secondary melanoma, aged 57.
 He is survived by his wife Jacqui, and his sons Chris and Andy.

-Over 2,000 people attended his memorial service at Central Hall, Westminster, on Saturday 12 January 2008.
+Over 2,000 people attended his memorial service at Methodist Central Hall, Westminster, on 12 January 2008.